Giphy/giphy-js-sdk-core/README.md

 ### Get GIFs by IDs Endpoint
 A multiget version of the get GIF by ID endpoint.
 In this case the IDs are feqkVgjJpYtjy and 7rzbxdu0ZEXLy.
 *Required Params*
-* ids - array of gif ids
+* "ids" - a comma separated list of IDs to fetch GIF size data.

 *Optional Params*
 * none